JoaoMarcelo99/data_science_portifolio/README.md

 I'm a Brazilian student that has an intrinsic need for knowledge and learn new stuff.
 I start developing an interest in AI, machine learning, deep learning, and other programming stuff.
 Now I consider working in something in that area.
 I believe that only when we start doing something meaningful, we start doing anything.

-I am currently in a physics with scheduled to end in 2021 in *Centro Federal de Educação Tecnológica Celso Suckow da Fonseca (CEFET/RJ)*, one federal university in Brazil with great prestige.
+I am currently studying physics, with scheduled to end in 2021, in *Centro Federal de Educação Tecnológica Celso Suckow da Fonseca (CEFET/RJ)*, one federal university in Brazil with great prestige.

 **Background in:** C, C++, Python, R, Machine Learning, Calculus, Linear Algebra.